Connect with us

 As the extra consumption put pressure on the surface water delivery system, which serves most residents, well system customers also saw interruptions after a motor pump failure by Highway 18.
 Lumumba said the city made an emergency purchase for a new pump with the Environmental Protection Agency’s approval, and that the city slowly restored water pressure over the weekend.

-The mayor also discussed new opportunities for the water system, some that have already been allocated and some that the city is applying for:
+The mayor also discussed new funding opportunities for the water system, some that have already been allocated and some that the city is applying for:

 • $20 million from Congress’ continuing resolution to fund the federal government.